Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### What happens if Filebeat is down for a while?

-Filebeat stores the current position in a file and which events have already been passed on.
+Filebeat stores the current position in a file (registry) storeing which events have already been passed on.
 If Filebeat is shut down cleanly and then restarted, Filebeat will pick up where it left off.
 Tests have shown that it can still be that a few events are lost.

 ### Can I run multiple Logstash instances?